victorelgersma/blog/_posts/2025-08-12-add-folder-to-path.md

 tags: [zsh]
 ---

-To add a folder to your `PATH`, simply add
+To add a folder to your `PATH`, add the following to your zsh config:

-Adding an executable to my path (using zsh)

-To add `/foo/bar` to my `PATH`
-Add the following to your zsh config:
 ```zsh
 # ~/.zshrc
 export PATH="$PATH:/foo/bar"